percona/percona-server-mysql-operator/source/RN/Kubernetes-Operator-for-PS-RN0.2.0.rst

 * With this release, the Operator turns to a simplified naming convention and changes its official name to **Percona Operator for MySQL**
 * This release brings initial :ref:`implementation of Group Replication<mysql-clustertype>` between Percona Server for MySQL instances.
 Group Replication works in conjunction with MySQL Router, which is used instead of Orchestrator and also provides load balancing
 * Now the Operator :ref:`is capable of making backups<backups>`.
 Backups are stored on the cloud outside the Kubernetes cluster: `Amazon S3, or S3-compatible storage <https://en.wikipedia.org/wiki/Amazon_S3#S3_API_and_competing_services>`_ is supported, as well as `Azure Blob Storage <https://azure.microsoft.com/en-us/services/storage/blobs>`_.
-Currently, backups are work with asynchronous replication; support for backups with Group Replication is coming
+Currently, backups work with asynchronous replication; support for backups with Group Replication is coming

 New Features
 ================================================================================